Renormalized volume of minimally bounded regions in asymptotically hyperbolic Einstein spaces: Variation of Renormalized Volume

 Before proceeding we recall that strictly speaking, the formula for $V_{+}^{+}$ given by (\ref{gbrv}) only holds for minimal $Y$.
 However, as we remarked in the introduction, one can use this formula to define $V_{+}^{+}$ for any dividing hypersurface, in particular for $Y^t = \mathcal{F}_t(Y)$, where $\mathcal{F}_t$ is a general variation of $Y$.

-We begin by showing that we can make two simplifying assumptions about the variation $\mathcal{F}$.
+We begin by making two simplifying assumptions about the variation $\mathcal{F}$.
 First, we show that it suffices to consider normal variations of $Y$.
-We then show that we can weaken the assumption that $Y^t = \mathcal{F}_t(Y)$ is minimal for each $t$, and only assume that minimality is preserved infinitesimally.
+We then weaken the assumption that $Y^t = \mathcal{F}_t(Y)$ is minimal for each $t$, and only assume that minimality is preserved infinitesimally.
+The latter assumption will suffice to establish the theorem.

-To see why it suffices to consider normal variations, let $Z$ be the variation field of $\mathcal{F}$:

-We may uniquely write $Z = Z^{\bot} + Z^{\top}$, where the two fields are respectively orthogonal to $Y$ (with respect to any compactification $\bar{g}$) and tangential to $Y$.
-Clearly, it does not matter which compactification is chosen when defining $Z^{\bot}$, since orthogonality is a conformally invariant notion.